 Alumni of Franklin & Marshall College.

 Submissions should be previously unpublished works of FICTION, NONFICTION/ESSAYS, POETRY, SHORT PLAYS; and ARTWORK: paintings, drawings, and photographs—visual art that is two-dimensional in nature; and INTERVIEWS.
-Our theme this year is SHIFT
+The theme for Volume IV is EDGE.

 NONFICTION/MEMOIR/ESSAYS: The editors of the Review are interested in personal essays as well as informative ones.
 This is not the place, however, for an academic work that is limited to a particular audience or that is footnoted/in-text referenced.
 We’re looking for essays that are interdisciplinary, well written, and which appeal to a wide readership.
 Limit 3,500 words (we will look at longer pieces but chances of publication diminish).
 Manuscripts should be double spaced, using a 12 point font.